 Hyperthyroidism in cats is a disease caused by the over-production of thyroid hormone by the thyroid gland.
 It is usually caused by a benign tumour that grows in the gland, and this may occasionally be felt as a swelling on your cat’s neck.
 The disease causes a variety of symptoms, including hyperactivity, weight loss (occasionally weight gain), excessive drinking and urinating, increased (often ravenous) appetite, vomiting and diarrhoea.
 If untreated, the disease will eventually lead to serious heart disease, kidney disease, emaciation and death.
 Your veterinarian will have confirmed the diagnosis of hyperthyroidism by using a blood test that measures the level of thyroid hormone in the blood, and referred you to us for treatment of the condition.

-We have been using radioactive iodine to treat hyperthyroidism in cats since the late 1980’s.
+At U-Vet, we have been using radioactive iodine to treat hyperthyroidism in cats since the late 1980's.
 The treatment is extremely safe for your cat, it is not at all painful, and does not cause any serious side effects.
-It is considered the most effective way of treating this disease as 90-95% of cats are permanently cured with a single treatment, and is used by universities and veterinary specialist centres all over the world.
-It is also one of the ways that hyperthyroidism is treated in humans.
-We generally see appointments on Mondays to evaluate patient suitability for treatment and to discuss this in detail.
+It is considered the most effective way of treating this disease as over95% of cats are permanently cured with a single treatment.

 The treatment is simple, but because it involves the use of a radioactive compound, there are strict laws in Australia relating to how it is given and the subsequent management of the patient.
 Our facility is licenced to give this treatment.
 The radioactive iodine is given by mouth in a capsule by specially trained and licenced staff.
 We sedate your cat first to avoid any struggle (some cats don’t like taking medicines at all!) and to minimise the chance of accidental spillage of the radioactive iodine.
-We check carefully that the dose has been swallowed properly, and then the cat is placed in a cage in our special isolation room, here at the Clinic and Hospital.
-A radiation monitor is used to verify uptake of the compound by the thyroid gland.
+We check carefully that the dose has been swallowed properly, and then the cat is placed in a specially designed and ventilated private cat cage with climbing shelves and separate litter and quiet spaces.

-By law, the cat must remain in isolation for at least one week following treatment and until radiation levels decline to a safe value.
-We usually treat on Tuesdays and your cat will be able to go home on the following Tuesday in most cases.
-The patient is checked regularly each day and is fed twice daily.
+By law, cats must remain in isolation for at least five days following treatment and until radiation levels decline to a safe value.
+We usually treat on Tuesdays and your cat will be able to go home on the following Monday in most cases.
+They are checked regularly each day and fed twice daily.
 You may supply your own tinned and/or dry food if your cat is a particularly fussy eater, but we provide good quality cat food and most patients have a very good appetite.
 We also provide water, bedding material and a litter tray, which is changed daily.
-If you do wish to provide any bedding, it will stay with your cat throughout their stay but it cannot be returned to you.
+If you do wish to provide any bedding, it will stay with your cat throughout their stay, but it cannot be returned to you.

 What to expect from your radioactive iodine appointment